Home> Visit>Fine Views

 A snowy view of the Baoguang Chamber

 On May 30, 1898, one day after Prince Kung's death, Emperor Guangxu (r.
-1875-1908), Empress Dowager Cixi (1835-1908) and their senior officials worked all day in the Baoguang Chamber, where they also decided on all details and requirements for the funeral of Prince Kung.
+1875-1908), Empress Dowager Cixi (1835-1908) and their senior officials worked all day in the Baoguang Hall, where they also decided on all details and requirements for the funeral of Prince Kung.

 For instance, Emperor Guangxu was expected to suspend court meetings with his officials for seven days and to dress in ordinary clothes for 15 days.
 Moreover, Prince Kung was posthumously awarded the posthumous title of "Loyalty" or "Zhong" in Chinese and was formally inducted into the Royal Memorial Hall of Virtuous and Competent Officials on May 31, 1898.
 He was ranked after Prince Yunxiang (1686-1730), the 13th son of Emperor Kangxi (r.
 1662-1722) and a close aide to Emperor Yongzheng (r.
 1723-1735), among all people in the hall, receiving the highest royal honor between the reigns of Emperor Xianfeng to the end of the Qing Dynasty (1644-1911).